PimwipaV/learning-outcome-predictor/README.md

     download a file from s3 with f'model{today}.pkl' replace the model filename in inference.py to be f'model{today}.pkl' git push back to the repo so that prep_job.py, who's calling inference.py has access to the newly trained model

-Zoom in: Drill down inside each script

-1. prep_job.py
-getting date today in datetime format calculate into yesterday convert yesterday into str format input yesterday into amp_export.sh to get yesterday's data from amplitude process the data in box2r, get daily minidf->joined get ongoing classes and their required level get data from LEB2 database in box3, only of the ongoing classes(almost)-->dbslice concat joined and dbslice to get daily_increment query dynamodb, get upto_yesterday preprocessed data that was saved in dynamodb concat upto_yesterday with daily_increment --> incremented write incremented to dynamodb, to be queried tomorrow sum incremented into gincremented and normalize it input normalized to the model for inference(to get predictions) save predictions to dynamodb

-2. retrain_script.py
-get date today in string format get classes with more than 1 activity to use for training get the selected classdata from amplitude(data from the whole period of class) chunk the data and process 10 hourly files each for all the files, concat all of them get data from LEB2 database concat data from LEB@ and amplitude normalize and combine it with existing data train save new model to s3
-3. dl_and_replace.py
-get date today in string format download a file from s3 with f'model{today}.pkl' replace the model filename in inference.py to be f'model{today}.pkl' git push back to the repo so that prep_job.py, who's calling inference.py has access to the newly trained model